blazium-engine/blazium-docs/about/list_of_features.rst

 .. note::

-    This page lists features supported by the current stable version of Blazium.
-Some of these features may not be available in the `LTS release series (3.x) <https://docs.godotengine.org/en/3.5/about/list_of_features.html>`__.
+    This page lists features supported by the latest release version of Blazium.

 Platforms
 ---------